 Muskox wool fashion is very expensive and wanted for its great insulation properties for thermal comfort in winter.
 The underwool of musk-ox, namely, is best to hinder body heat from escaping.
-This post covers the production of muskox fashion from qiviut, where to buy qiviut garments and more interesting things about muskox wool.
+This post covers the production of muskox fashion from qiviut, where to buy qiviut garments like musk ox mittens, scarves, and beanie as well as interesting things about muskox wool.

 Disclosure: This post contains affiliate links.